681 is a very lucky number.

 Home.
 Some pets never have one to call their own.
 We'd like to help change that by introducing you to an extraordinary adoptable pet every week.
-Today, meet Carly, and 18-month-old terrier mix who wishes her forever home could be the dog park.
+Today, meet Chardonnay, a 6-month-old Calico kitten living at the Chance at Life Cat Rescue in Hackensack, New Jersey.

 chickennugget in Dogs